 You aren’t working out to lose weight.
 You’re working out to live a longer, healthier life with your family.

-You aren’t getting out of debt because your tired of paying interest.
-You're getting out of debt because you want safety for you and your family.
+You aren’t getting out of debt because you’re tired of paying interest.
+You’re getting out of debt because you want safety for you and your family.

 Let’s try an example…

 When said at the beginning of this post: “I’m going to pay off my student loans”, there was no motivating need attached to it.

 Doing that tied the objective to a very basic and powerful need for food, shelter, and safety, which would be in jeopardy if you start struggling financially.

-All of a sudden your objective carries some actual weight because it has a powerful reason to see it all of the way through.
+All of a sudden your objective carries some actual weight because it has a powerful reason to see it all of the ways through.